lunixbochs/microlathe/README.md

 microlathe
 ==========

-Enhance your LockIT Pro JTAG experience (WIP).
+Enhance your LockIT Pro JTAG experience with a GDB stub.

 Usage
 ---------